 For a time, bingo and poker clubs could be found in the mid-2000s, exploiting perceived Utah loopholes in the law.
 Most of these closed or were shut down.

 Police have also had to bust up illegal slot machine operations on occasion.
 In 2017, the attorney general’s office confiscated 400 gambling machines.
-Fringe gambling continued to appear, which was why state lawmakers approved Senate Bill 214 in 2020 to crack down.
+Fringe gambling continued to appear, which was why state lawmakers approved Senate Bill 214 in 2020 to crack down, moving away from online gambling and casino games as most of the country moved in the opposite direction.

 Utah is one of just a handful of states where lottery sales are prohibited.

 Unfortunately, Utah does not have any commercial or tribal casinos as they are prohibited by the State Constitution.
-Players in the west of the state can find many commercial casinos and gaming establishments in neighboring Nevada.
+Players in the west of the state can find many commercial casinos and gaming establishments in neighboring Nevada, where they can also enjoy legalized sports betting.
+Many Utahns choose to go to West Wendover, which is just over the border and is home to five casinos.

 No, the Utah Constitution prohibits all gambling, including sports betting.
-There are no retail sports betting locations, and online sports betting is illegal.
+There are no retail sports betting locations, and in Utah online sports betting is illegal.

 If you happen to enjoy gambling, Utah is just about the worst state in America to satisfy your craving.
 That’s because you won’t find a single legal gambling activity.
 You may be able to indulge in different types of gambling out-of-state if you happen to live close to one of six border states.